 Quantifying and Qualifying Desirability

-It’s been my experience that a lot of product decisions seem to be driven by the question What can we implement with least effort or What are we able to implement, not by the question what brings value to the user.
+As I mentioned earlier, it’s been my experience that many product decisions seem to be driven by the question What can we implement with least effort or What are we able to implement, not by the question what brings value to the user.
 What is missing in such investment discussions is a common definition of value.

-In the previous article, I’ve mentioned that — when customers evaluate a product or service — they weigh its perceived value against the asking price.
-Marketers have generally focused much of their time and energy on managing the price side of that equation, since raising prices can immediately boost profits.
-But that’s the easy part: Pricing usually consists of managing a relatively small set of numbers, and pricing analytics and tactics are highly evolved.
+In the previous article, I mentioned that — when customers evaluate a product or service — they weigh its perceived value against the asking price.
+Marketers have generally focused much of their time and energy on managing the price side of that equation since raising prices can immediately boost profits.
+But that’s the easy part: Pricing usually involves managing a relatively small set of numbers, and pricing analytics and tactics are highly evolved.
 What consumers truly value, however, can be difficult to pin down and psychologically complicated (Almquist, E., Senior, J., & Bloch, N., The Elements of Value, 2016).

 So how do you facilitate discussions that help teams clearly see value from different angles?
 I’ve found that alignment diagrams are really good to get the teams to have qualifying discussions around value.
 Here are some examples below: